Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta

 Because of the structural complexity and multi-orbital effects, quantitative analysis of tunneling involving many-electron states in $\beta$-Ta is outside the capabilities of modern computational techniques and will not be attempted here.
 Qualitatively, we argue that VB-like correlations favor bunched tunneling of even-numbered groups of holes, via the mechanism analogous to charge blockade by localized states in the tunnel barrier but involving quasi-localized holes at the interface.
 In contrast to Bloch states, tunneling of quasi-localized particles is likely dominated by atomic-scale hot-spots.
 If a hole tunnels out of such a hot-spot, the neighboring hole paired to this site by a VB (and which has a large amplitude on this site) is in a higher-energy state due to the lost correlation energy, resulting in an increased probability of its tunneling, as illustrated in Fig.~\ref{fig:fig5}.
 As both holes tunnel, other holes are attracted into the hot-spot by Coulomb effects leading to a cascade of tunneling.
 This proposed effect is similar to trapped charge-induced blockage, where the first tunneling pair plays the role of the trapped charge blocking the tunneling of other hole pairs.

-The characteristic number of bunched electron pairs is likely determined by the local environment in the disordered metal, resulting in different values of $F$ among the junctions.
+The characteristic number of bunched holes is likely determined by the local environment in the disordered metal, resulting in different values of $F$ among the junctions.
 However, pairing itself is a robust two-site effect, providing a tentative explanation for the large observed variations of $F$ among diferent junctions, which nevertheless cluster around even values.

 Because of the competition between disorder and correlations, dynamical disorder should result in reduced bunching, consistent with decreasing $F$ when $T$ is increased (Fig.~\ref{fig:fig2}).
 We attribute the reduction of the Fano factor in TJs with increased bias to a similar mechanism of interaction of localized holes with bias-driven hopping of other holes through the same sites (see SM for details).
 These mechanisms should be strongly dependent on the atomic environment, which is expected to be manifested by large local variations in measurements by scanning SN microscopy~\cite{bastiaans2019imaging}.